ihalseide/Galaga/README.md

 # Galaga

+Note: this project is not complete and is still in progress!

 A clone of the arcade game Galaga written in Python with the Pygame library.
 Much inspiration for organization of code was taken from this repo: <https://github.com/Hyungmook/MarioLevel1>.